Jakob-Bach/Constrained-Filter-Feature-Selection/src/cffs_package/README.md

 For constrained filter feature selection, we first need to compute an individual quality score for each feature.
 (We only consider univariate feature selection, so we ignore interactions between features.)
+The objective value is the summed quality of all selected features.
 To this end, `cffs.feature_qualities` provides functions for

 - the absolute value of Pearson correlation between each feature and the prediction target (`abs_corr()`)